-- (a) They are entering professional fields and becoming literate. - (b) They lack education and female infanticide is still rampant. - (c) They are still victims of patriarchal mindset. - (d) While they are allowed to enter professional fields they are still victims of patriarchal mindsets. - (iii) The Indian Constitution did not ensure : - (a) that women get equal rights. - (b) that they were considered equal to men. - (c) that the sex ratio would be 945 females to 1000 males. - (d) that they were legal citizens of India. - (iv) Despite the provisions of the constitution : - (a) women were relegated to the household. - (b) women were not allowed free space. - (c) women were dictated by patriarchy. - (d) all of the above. - 2.
+- (a) They are entering professional fields and becoming literate. - (b) They lack education and female infanticide is still rampant. - (c) They are still victims of patriarchal mindset. - (d) While they are allowed to enter professional fields they are still victims of patriarchal mindsets. - (iii) The Indian Constitution did not ensure: - (a) that women get equal rights. - (b) that they were considered equal to men. - (c) that the sex ratio would be 945 females to 1000 males. - (d) that they were legal citizens of India. - (iv) Despite the provisions of the constitution: - (a) women were relegated to the household. - (b) women were not allowed free space. - (c) women were dictated by patriarchy. - (d) all of the above. - 2.
 Read the following passage carefully and make notes on it using headings and sub headings.
 Supply an appropriate title also : 4 + 1 = 5

 In a very short period of time the internet has had a profound impact on the way we live.
 Since the internet was made operational in 1983, it has lowered both the costs of communication and the barriers to creative expression.
 It has challenged old business models and enabled new ones.
 It has provided access to information on a scale never before achievable.
 It succeeded because we designed it to be flexible and open.
 These two features have allowed it to accommodate innovation without massive changes to its infrastructure.
-An open, borderless and standardised platform means that barriers to entry are low, competition is high, interchangeability is assured and innovation is rapid.
+An open, borderless and standardised platform means that barriers to entry are low, is high, interchangeability is assured and innovation is rapid.
 The beauty of an open platform is that there are no gatekeepers.
 For centuries, access to and creation of information was controlled by the few.
 The internet has changed that and is rapidly becoming the platform for everyone, by everyone.
 Of course, it still has a way to go.
 Today there are only about 2.3 billion internet users, representing roughly 30% of the world's population.
 Much of the information that they can access online is in English, but this is changing rapidly.
 The technological progress of the internet has also set social change in motion.
-As with other enabling inventions before it, from the telegraph television. some will worrv about the effects to of broader access to information - the printing press and the rise in literacy that it affected were, after all, long seen as destabilising.
-Similar concerns about the internet are occasionally raised, but if we take a long view, I'm confident that its benefits far outweigh the discomforts of learning to integrate into our lives.
-The internet and the world wide web what are they are because literally millions of people have made it so.
-It is a grand collaboration. would It be foolish not to acknowledge that the openness of the internet has had a price.
-Security is an increasingly important issue and cannot be If there ignored. is an area of vital research and development for the internet, this is one of them.
-I am increasingly confident, however, that techniques and practice exist to make the internet safer and more secure while retaining its essentially open quality.
-After working on the and its predecessors for over decades, internet I'm more optimistic about its promise than I have ever been.
+As with other enabling inventions before it, from the telegraph will about television. some worrv broader access to information - the printing press and the rise in literacy that it affected were, after all, long seen as destabilising.
+Similar concerns about the internet are occasionally raised, but if we take a long view, I'm confident that its benefits far outweigh the discomforts learning to integrate into our lives.
+The internet and the world wide web what they because literally millions of people have made it so.
+It is a grand collaboration. would foolish not to acknowledge that the openness of the internet has had a price.
+Security is an increasingly important issue and cannot be Ιf there is area of vital research an development for the internet, this is one of them.
+I am increasingly however, confident, that techniques and practice exist to make the internet safer and more secure while retaining its essentially open quality.
+After working on the predecessors for and its over I'm more optimistic about its promise than I have ever been.
 We are all free to innovate on the net everyday.
 The internet is tool of the people, built by the people and it must stay that way.